 My original plan was to walk from the waterfalls to Lago Todos los Santos, which was about 3.5 miles on the map.
 “No problem,” I thought.
 “It’s just a flat road, and I’ll get some exercise.”

 I dreaded returning to the road and resuming my all-out war with the horseflies.
-After I walked a few minutes from the viewpoint, the Dutch couple stopped in their rental car and asked if I wanted a ride to the lake.
+After I walked a few minutes from the viewpoint, the Dutch couple cruised up to me in their rental car and asked if I wanted a ride to the lake.
 As a seasoned (OK, noob) hitchhiker, I gladly hopped into their air-conditioned car for the 10-minute trip.

 Boat rides on the lake are available, but I chose to stick to the shore.
 I would have loved to have stayed at the lake for the rest of the day, but the horseflies refused to leave me alone.